infoeducatie/infoeducatie-ui/README.md

 - `gulp` - lints the code
 - `npm run build` - bundles the code for deploying
 - `npm test` - run tests using PhantomJS
-- `npm test-test` - run tests using Google Chrome and enable js debugger
+- `npm run test-debug` - run tests using Google Chrome and enable js debugger